filwab/straid/code/README.md

    ```
    vim ./include/define.h

-   // The number of running I/O-issuing Threads (IOT) and Workering Threads (WT)
+   // line 29: The number of running I/O-issuing Threads (IOT) and Workering Threads (WT)
    #define NUM_THREADS (16)

-   // The dataset size and the number of repeating workload executions
+   // line 31: The dataset size and the number of repeating workload executions
    #define DATASET_SIZE (1 * GB)
    #define LOOP (1)

-   // The I/O size of each read or write requests
+   // line 33-35: The I/O size of each read or write requests
    #define IO_SIZE PARTSIZE // IO size for partial-stripe write
    #define IO_SIZE FULLSIZE // IO size for full-stripe write

+   // line 30-32:The trace space and user space len
+   #define DATASET_SIZE (1 * GB) //size for dataset
+   #define USER_SPACE_LEN (50 * GB) // size for user-space

-   // Number of data chunks and parity chunks in a stripe, which have to be consist with the number of deployed SSD devices.
+   // line: 24-25: Number of data chunks and parity chunks in a stripe, which have to be consist with the number of deployed SSD devices.
 For example, a 5+1 RAID-5 should set the DATACHUNK_NUM to 5 and the PARITYCHUNK_NUM to 1
    #define DATACHUNK_NUM (5)
    #define PARITYCHUNK_NUM (1)
    ```